huseyinrencber/minemeld/README.md

 # minemeld
-Minemeld http file for non verification certificate
+Minemeld http.py file for not verify certificates.
+You can import this python file to ...